Detection of Planted Solutions for Flat Satisfiability Problems: Introduction

 We consider here a learning problem on sets of flats in $\F^n$, shown to be a generalization of the $k$-{\sf SAT} problem in $n$ variables.
 We introduce the $k$-{\sf FLAT} problem over sets of $m$ flats of dimension $n-k$, that are flat satisfiable if they do not cover all of $\F^n$.
 This is analogous to satisfiability formulas, that are satisfiable if the $m$ clauses do not exclude all the assignments.
 We also introduce a learning problem over these instances.
-It is formulated as a high-dimensional inference problem of hypothesis testing between the uniform distribution and the planted distribution, where an unknown assignment of $\F^n$ is made flat-satisfiable.
-We study the optimal rates of detection for this problem, in a minimax sense, based on various parameters.
+It is formulated as a high-dimensional hypothesis testing problem

+We study the optimal rate of detection for this problem, in a minimax sense, based on various parameters.
 We show that the optimal sample size $m$ scales linearly with the dimension $n$.
-Even if they are derived considering only information-theoretic limits, these rates are useful as benchmarks.
-They give a context to the performance of candidate algorithms, and let us see if there is a gap between what we are able to achieve and the best possible case.
+These rates, derived only using information-theoretic limits, are useful as benchmarks.
+They give a context to the performance of candidate algorithms, and let us see if there is a gap between what we are able to achieve in a computationally efficient manner and the best possible case.
 We introduce a polynomial-time algorithm for a test, inspired by a technique of \cite{AroGe11}, and show that the test is successful for a sample of order $n^k$.

-We discuss how a modification of the problem, denoted by lightly planted flat satisfiability - that does not significantly alter it from a purely statistical point of view - affects the computational aspects, making it as hard as the ``Learning Parity with Noise'' problem \cite{BluKalWas03}.
-We also show how this result strongly suggests that a wide class of testing methods cannot be used for detection of planted solutions for flat satisfiability.
+We discuss further the algorithmic aspects of this problem, for different types.
+An important tool to do so is the introduction of a modification of the problem, denoted by lightly planted flat satisfiability, where for every sample one might ``forget'' to plant a solution, and draw instead from the uniform distribution.
+This change does not significantly alter the statistical aspects but affects the computational aspects, making it as hard as the ``Learning Parity with Noise'' problem.
+We also show how this result shows that a wide class of testing methods (including those based on so-called {\em statistical algorithms}) cannot be used for detection of planted solutions for flat satisfiability.
+Indeed, these procedures are by nature not sensitive to this modification, and view these two problems as equally hard.

+These results aim to contribute to a larger discussion on the notion of learning under computational constraints.
+We provide here an example of a problem where an algorithmically efficient testing method is powerful, given a reasonable - albeit suboptimal - sample size (polynomial in the dimension instead of simply linear).
+This method is not robust to some modification in the model, where the planted assignment is only almost flat satisfiable.
+This in turn shows that it is impossible for any procedure that is robust to this modification to be both computationally and statistically efficient.